grigoart/js-canvas-engine/README.md

 	Void render(Canvas canvas)
 }

-# Object to draw part of the image or spritesheet on the canvas.
+# Object for drawing a part of an image or spritesheet on the canvas.
 #
 class SpriteStatic extends ObjectWidthHashCode {
 	SpriteStatic(Float x, Float y, String src, Float startX, Float startY,